DinushkaDDS/DinushkaDDS/README.md

 <!-- - 🔭 I’m currently working on -->
-- 🌱 I’m currently learning --> Transformers Architecture for NLP
+- 🌱 I’m currently learning --> DL for Computer Vision
 <!-- 💬 Ask me about ...
 - 📫 How to reach me: ...
 - 😄 Pronouns: ...  -->